-I think pet strollers for dogs are the greatest invention, so it made sense to write about why I think senior dog parents should buy a dog stroller.
-Considering how fantastic I think they are, I guess I really shouldn’t be surprised I came up with 21 reasons!!
+I think pet strollers for dogs are the greatest invention, so it made sense to write about why I believe senior dog parents should buy a dog stroller.

 Here are my 21 reasons why you need to buy a dog stroller